BedrockSolutions/factomd-api-proxy/README.md

 ### Example

-Factomd is being deployed multiple times.
-There is configuration common to all deployments, as well as configuration specific to a given deployment.
+In this example, configuration has been split between two files.
+The `common.yaml` file holds configuration common to all proxy instances being deployed.
+The `local.yaml` file holds configuration specific to a given proxy instance.
+To bootstrap a given proxy instance, both files are needed.

 First, create a configuration directory:
 ```bash